Skip to main content

 Hearing loss related to the onwards passage of messages to the brain from the hearing nerve is known as sensorineural hearing loss.
 Causes include:

-When should I worry about hearing loss?
+When should you worry about hearing loss?

-Tinnitus is the medical term for noise that comes from inside your ears, rather than from the world outside.
+Tinnitus is the term for noise that comes from inside your ears, rather than from the world outside.
 It's often perceived as a ringing, buzzing, roaring or whistling.
 It usually affects both ears and often goes hand in hand with hearing loss.

-Treating the hearing problem may cure or significantly improve your tinnitus.
+Treating the hearing problem may cure or improve your tinnitus.
 However, if you develop tinnitus in just one ear, contact your doctor urgently - occasionally this is a sign of an acoustic neuroma - a tumour on the hearing nerve.
 The same applies if you get sudden complete hearing loss in one ear, or hearing loss and tinnitus on one side.

 Continue reading below